aks2093/EDA-on-image-data-for-Object-Detection/README.md

 Data Source: http://www.cbsr.ia.ac.cn/users/sfzhang/WiderPerson/
 This notebook contails below deatils
 1. plotting bounding boxes on the images using text files mentioned in the Data Source
-2. Dataset Exploration
-    a.
-Find number of classes and their names in the dataset.
+2. Find number of classes and their names in the dataset.
-    b.
-Find number of images per class and plot a graph.
+3. Find number of images per class and plot a graph.
-    c.
-Find number of annotations per class and plot a graph.
+4. Find number of annotations per class and plot a graph.
-    d.
-Plot a line graph for height and width of the images.
+5. Plot a line graph for height and width of the images.
-    e.
-Find number of annotations per image
+6. Find number of annotations per image
-3. Plot montage for a small partition of dataset
+7. Plot montage for a small partition of dataset
-4. a.
-The dataset contains images with different resolutions resize them into same resolution such that their annotations are preserved ?
+8. The dataset contains images with different resolutions resize them into same resolution such that their annotations are preserved ?
-   b. suggest methods to handle imbalance in class distribution with respect to the above dataset ?
+9. suggest methods to handle imbalance in class distribution with respect to the above dataset ?
-   c.
-Performance Metrics to monitor the object detection training.
+10. Performance Metrics to monitor the object detection training.